roytang/blog/content/replies/2016/02/d0d68b5/index.md

 - SketchDaily
 ---

 Not following the theme today.
-A friend challenged me to draw their kid after I said drawing babies was tough: http://imgur.com/bFQnqyw\n\nI had to partially trace a reference image for this one though, not sure if that's cheating.
+A friend challenged me to draw their kid after I said drawing babies was tough: http://imgur.com/bFQnqyw

+I had to partially trace a reference image for this one though, not sure if that's cheating.
 (My first attempt had horrible proportions)